Should You Get the HPV Vaccine as an Adult? Here’s What Leading Doctors Suggest

 Can I get the HPV vaccine as an adult?

 Even if you didn’t get vaccinated when you were younger, “catch up” HPV vaccinations are strongly recommended for people under age 26—and it’s currently approved for those up to age 45.
 Beyond this age, “public health benefits are minimal since only a small percentage of cancers would be prevented by vaccinating [older] adults,” Dr. Meites explains.

-“HPV is usually acquired after someone first becomes sexually active so it makes the most sense to vaccinate adolescents,” says Mary Montgomery, MD, staff physician in the division of infectious diseases at Brigham and Women’s Hospital in Boston, Massachusetts.
-“However, I would recommend the HPV vaccine for anyone between 27 and 45 who has never been sexually active, has had only a few sexual partners, or anticipates a lot of new sexual partners.
+“HPV is usually acquired after someone first becomes sexually active, so it makes the most sense to vaccinate adolescents,” says Mary Montgomery, MD, staff physician in the division of infectious diseases at Brigham and Women’s Hospital in Boston, Massachusetts.
+“However, I would recommend the HPV vaccine for anyone between 27 and 45 who has never been sexually active, has had only a few sexual partners, or anticipates … new sexual partners.
 It makes sense to offer them the vaccine.”

-Insurance companies typically cover this, but it is around $300 out of pocket per injection, and three are required.
-Whether you get the vaccine or not, you should be getting routine cervical cancer screenings from age 21 to 65.
-(Here’s what to do if you get an abnormal pap smear.)
+Insurance companies typically cover the HPV vaccine, but it is around $300 out of pocket per injection, with two to three doses required.
+Whether you get the HPV vaccine or not, you should be getting routine cervical cancer screenings from age 21 to 65.
+(Here’s how often you should get a Pap smear.)

 - Centers for Disease Control and Prevention, "Human Papillomavirus: Vaccinating Boys and Girls"

 - Elissa Meites, MD, a family physician in Atlanta, Georgia, and lead author of the CDC policy note on HPV vaccination for adults, published in a 2019 issue of Morbidity and Mortality Weekly Report

 - Morbidity and Mortality Weekly Report, "Human Papillomavirus Vaccination for Adults: Updated Recommendations of the Advisory Committee on Immunization Practices"